aws/aws-dotnet-deploy/site/content/troubleshooting-guide/docker-issues.md

 Failed to push Docker Image
 ```
 **Resolution**: See [here](https://docs.aws.amazon.com/AmazonECR/latest/userguide/repository-policy-examples.html) for guidance on how to set IAM policy statements to allow actions on Amazon ECR repositories.

+## Failed to generate a Dockerfile

+**Why is this happening** You may see this if your project has project references (.csproj, .vbproj) that are located in a higher folder than the solution file (.sln) that AWS.Deploy.Tools is using to generate a Dockerfile.
+In this case AWS.Deploy.Tools will not generate a Dockerfile to avoid a large build context that can result in long builds.

+**Resolution**: If you would still like to deploy to an [AWS service that requires Docker](../docs/support.md), you must create your own Dockerfile and set an appropriate "Docker Execution Directory" in the deployment options.
+Alternatively you may choose another deployment target that does not require Docker, such as AWS Elastic Beanstalk.